JLucky/jlucky.github.com/_posts/2017-04-09-hello-kitty.md

 ---
 layout: post
 title: "Hello Kitty"
-description: ""
+description: "blog"
 category:
-tags: []
+tags: [Just for Test]
 ---

 {% include JB/setup %}

+Today is the first day for the blog.